-- Add the oil and Earth Balance to the pan.
-When it foams, add the onion and mushrooms, squeezing the lemon over the mushrooms so they keep their color.
+- Add the remaining oil to the pan.
+When it's warm, add the onion and mushrooms, squeezing half the lemon over the mushrooms so they keep their color.
 Cook until the mushrooms are browned and the onions are soft, about 8 minutes.
 Add the tofu and gently mix together.

 - Sprinkle over the flour and paprika, then season with 1/2 teaspoon salt and pepper.
 Turn the mixture to incorporate the flour, and add the wine, let it bubble up, then reduce until syrupy.
 Add the water, reduce the heat to medium-low and cook, covered, for 15 minutes.
 Check once or twice to ensure there's enough liquid to make a little sauce.
 If not add more water or stock as needed.
 Taste for salt.
 Cook the pasta until al dente, then drain and place on a warmed platter.

-- Rewarm the sauce, if necessary, then turn off the heat, add the fresh herbs and stir in the sour cream.
+- Rewarm the sauce, if necessary, then turn off the heat, add the fresh herbs and stir in the coconut cream and remaining lemon juice.
 Pour over the pasta and serve.